Shalya Parva

 Shalya Parva describes the appointment of Shalya as the fourth commander-in-chief of the Kaurava alliance, on the 18th day of the Kurukshetra War.
 The parva recites Salya's death, how Duryodhana becomes mortally wounded and out of the entire Kaurava army, only 3 survive.
-Shalya parva also describes how Pandavas and Krishna are victorious in the war, but lament the enormous toll of the 18-day war on human lives on both sides.
+Shalya Parva also describes how Pandavas and Krishna are victorious in the war, but lament the enormous toll of the 18-day war on human lives on both sides.
 The book mentions the anger and hatred among survivors on the Kauravas side, particularly Duryodhana, Aswatthama, Kritavarman and Kripa.

 Structure and chapters

-This Parva (book) traditionally has 4 sub-parvas (parts or little books) and 65 adhyayas (sections, chapters).
+The Shalya Parva traditionally has 4 upa-parvas (parts, little books) and 65 adhyayas (chapters).
 The following are the sub-parvas: